Grief is a very

 to the beach one night a few weeks after my dad died so I could just scream my

 brains out.
-I'm glad I took her up on it, because it had a liberating effect!
+I'm glad I quit fighting the idea and took her up on it, because it had a liberating effect!

 At first I just belted out a long yell, then before I knew it I was screaming